rewardhacker00/prime-rl/examples/reverse_text/README.md

 uv run python -c "import reverse_text"
 ```

-Let's check how well `Qwen3-0.6B` does out-of-the-box on the `reverse-text` environment.
 First, let's start a `tmux` session which we will use throughout the experiment.

 ```bash
 bash scripts/tmux.sh
 ```

-Then, start the inference server
+Let's check how well `Qwen3-0.6B` does out-of-the-box on the `reverse-text` environment.

 ```bash
 # Run this in the `Inference` pane